tdshap/markdown-helper/README.md

 `NODE_PORT` and `ESI_TARGET` - These two ports should match, and will be the URL where the autopilot app + filled esi scripts will serve.

-Now we need to specify the esi tag path to the file it should load.
+Nest, we need to specify the ESI tag path to the file it should load.

 Fast ads has three essential files `head` `footer` and `config`.
-All 3 are build to the `dist/` folder. `head` and `footer` don't change per brand, but the config file will differ per brand and environment: `dist/brand/environment/config.js`.
+All three are built to the `dist/` folder. `head` and `footer` don't change per brand, but the config file will differ per brand and environment: `dist/brand/environment/config.js`.

 ```yaml
 # Ads